marsgpl/hehebot/README.md

      reduce failed queries for insufficient fight energy etc
 - ❌ check event requirements and do pachinko/sell/etc to get first places
 - 🟧 pop assign: adjust exact task power, do not exceed (useful for new accs)
+- ❌ crosspromo
+- ❌ event girls troll
+- ❌ focus troll which still gives girls (unless you don't have quest items required for progress)
+- ❌ chose position in fights in your favor (tower, season etc)